Originally published March 2022—last updated March 2025.

 - Connect Shopify Product to NetSuite for easier implementation, invoicing and service tracking.

-And our answer?
+Can EDIs and APIs coexist in an ecommerce landscape that’s always changing?
 Yes!
 Using EDI and APIs can strengthen supplier relationships while providing more flexibility with internal business systems.

 Here, we compare and contrast the two frameworks: